robinz-labs/digishow/README.md

 [DOWNLOAD](https://github.com/robinz-labs/digishow/releases/latest)

-DigiShow is an easy-to-use software aims at controls for live performances and interactive shows with music, lights, displays, machines, robots and more digital things.
-It's a controller, console and smart gateway enables signal transferring between MIDI, DMX, OSC, ArtNet, Modbus, Arduino, Philips Hue and more interfaces.
+DigiShow is a lightweight control software designed for live performances and immersive show spaces with music, lights, displays, robots and interactive installations.
+It serves as an easy-to-use console for signal controlling, also enables signal mapping between MIDI, DMX, OSC, ArtNet, Modbus, Arduino, Philips Hue and more digital interfaces.

 With using DigiShow LINK app, there are some scenarios assumed: